seelabs/rippled/docs/bridge/spec.md

 * Account: The account that owns this object.
 The door account.
 Required.

-* SignaturesReward: Total amount, in XRP, to be rewarded for providing a signatures for a cross-chain transfer or for signing for the cross-chain reward.
+* SignaturesReward: Total amount, in XRP, to be rewarded for providing signatures for a cross-chain transfer or for signing for the cross-chain reward.
 This will be split among the signers.
 Required.